25prabhu10/notes/docs/Collection/Dual Boot OS.md

 # Dual Booting OS

-Install two OS’s in one computer.
+Install two OS's in one computer.

 ## Remove Linux From Dual Boot